kylefmohr/pysky/README.md

 ## Responses

 The response from `bsky.get()` and `bsky.post()` is the JSON response from Bluesky converted to a [SimpleNamespace](https://docs.python.org/3/library/types.html#types.SimpleNamespace) object.
-This is for the convenience of accessing attributes with dot notation rather than dict lookups.

-The response is otherwise unmodified, so refer to the [API docs](https://docs.bsky.app/docs/category/http-reference) for the response schema of a given call.
+Refer to the [API docs](https://docs.bsky.app/docs/category/http-reference) for the response schema of a given call.

 An `http` attribute is added to the response with these fields from the http response object: headers, status_code, elapsed, url.